 This is pretty straightforward.
 Citi will approve you for at most one card every eight days, and at most two cards every 65 days.
 If you are considering applying for multiple Citi cards, you’ll want to pay close attention to the timing.
 Note that this doesn’t factor in cards that you apply for with other issuers.

-- With the 48 month rule, you’re not eligible for the bonus on a particular card if you’ve closed that card in the past 48 months, or have received a new cardmember bonus on that card in the past 48 months
+Citi has the 48-month rule for earning welcome bonuses.
+If the card you’re applying for mentions the 48-month rule in the application, then you’re not eligible for the bonus on the card if you’ve closed that card in the past 48 months, or have received a new cardmember bonus on that card in the past 48 months.

 As you can tell, the timeline here refers specifically to when you earned the bonus on a card, rather than when you applied for the card.
 Furthermore, it also refers to when you actually closed a card — having a card open doesn’t necessarily make you ineligible to earn the bonus in the future.